Aethylred/puppet-puppet5/README.md

 ## `puppet5::repos`

-This class installes the Puppetlabs repositories for installing Puppet5.
-While this module requires a package repostory to provide the Puppet v5.x packages for installation, it should not depend on the Puppetlabs repository.
-This should allow configuration of local mirrors or other alternative repositories for installing Puppet v5.x
+This class installs the Puppetlabs repositories for installing Puppet5.
+While this module requires a package repostory to provide the Puppet v5.x packages for installation, it does not depend on the Puppetlabs repository or this class.

 ### Parameters